xbouteiller/cavitron/README.md

 <img src="img/2021-03-02_12-42.png" width="85%" height="85%">

-### Parse a folder and subfolders
+### 1. Parse a folder and subfolders
 - automatically detect raw files from cavitron within each subfolder
 - check the coherence of files within each subfolder
 - finally concatenate all files

-### Check and correct an individual file already made by the program
+### 2. Check and correct an individual file already made by the program
 - useful if we want to inactive individuals, change some columns values (e.g. treatement)

-### Concatenate 2 files
+### 3. Concatenate 2 files
-- typically if we want to add a new population to the database
+- typically if we want to add a new population to the already made database

 <br/><br/>